-Message 4: Cold vs. Flu vs. COVID vs. RSV X/Twitter:
+Message 3: Cold vs. Flu vs. COVID

+Twitter:

 The #flu vaccine is a great tool for preventing the flu.
-But if you have symptoms and are not sure if it's a cold, the flu, COVID-19, or RSV, check out this graphic that can help you tell the difference, then visit your healthcare provider for a proper diagnosis.
+But if you have symptoms and are not sure if it's a cold, the flu, or COVID-19, check out this graphic that can help you tell the difference, then visit your healthcare provider for a proper diagnosis.